tx-lin/vmSafeguard/README.md

 vmSafeguard is currently available for the following ESXi version :

-- 7.0.X (Follow the step by step the readme)
+- 7.0.X (Follow step by step the readme)
-- 6.x

-root@kali:/var/www/html/test# cd vmSafeguard/
-root@kali:/var/www/html/test/vmSafeguard# git checkout 6.1.1
-Branch '6.1.1' set up to track remote branch '6.1.1' from 'origin'.
-Switched to a new branch '6.1.1' root@kali:/var/www/html/test/vmSafeguard# chown www-data:www-data -R vmSafeguard
-chown: cannot access 'vmSafeguard': No such file or directory root@kali:/var/www/html/test/vmSafeguard# cd .. root@kali:/var/www/html/test# chmod 755 -R vmSafeguard root@kali:/var/www/html/test# chown www-data:www-data -R vmSafeguard
+- 6.x   (Read the <a href="https://github.com/archidote/vmSafeguard/tree/6.1.1#readme">readme of this branch</a>, to setup vmSafeguard for an ESXi < 7.0)

 # :pushpin: Installation (Easyest)